elastic/support-diagnostics/README.md

 ```

 ### Customizing the output
-The diag.yml file in the /lib/support-diagnostics-x.x.x contains all the REST and system commands that will be run.
+The `diag.yml` file in the `/lib/support-diagnostics-x.x.x` contains all the REST and system commands that will be run.
 These are tied to a particular version.
 You can extract this file and remove commands you do not wish to run as well as adding any that may not be currently included.
 Place this revised file in the directory containing the diagnostics.sh script and it will override the settings contained in the jar.

 ### Remote
-* If you do not wish to run the utility on the host the node to be queried resides on, and wish to run it from a different host such as your workstation, you may use the --type remote option.
+* If you do not wish to run the utility on the host the node to be queried resides on, and wish to run it from a different host such as your workstation, you may use the `--type remote` option.
 * This will execute only the REST API calls and will not attempt to execute local system calls or collect log files.
 #### Remote Example
      ./diagnostics.sh --host 10.0.0.20 --type remote

 ### Logstash Diagnostics
-* Use the --type logstash argument to get diagnostic information from a running Logstash process.
+* Use the `--type logstash` argument to get diagnostic information from a running Logstash process.
 It will query the process in a manner similar to the Elasticsearch REST API calls.
-* The default port will be 9600.
+* The default port will be `9600`.
 This can be modified at startup, or will be automatically incremented if you start multiple Logstash processes on the same host.
-You can connect to these other Logstash processes with the --port option.
+You can connect to these other Logstash processes with the `--port` option.
 * Available for 5.0 or greater.
 * System statistics relevant for the platform will also be collected, similar to the standard diagnostic type.
 #### Logstash Examples